NiekPas/vscode-wordcount/README.md

 # VSCode - WordCount README

-This is a fork of [microsoft/vscode-wordcount](https://github.com/microsoft/vscode-wordcount) that adds support for text selection word count.
+This is a fork of [microsoft/vscode-wordcount](https://github.com/microsoft/vscode-wordcount) that supports counting the words in your current selection.

 ## Functionality